Madivoli/hotel_revenue_and_booking_analysis/README.md

-## HOTEL REVENUE OPTIMIZATION AND BOOKING PATTERN ANALYSIS
+## HOTELS REVENUE OPTIMIZATION AND BOOKING PATTERN ANALYSIS

 ![donald-teel-CFyJZMDyJJY-unsplash](https://github.com/user-attachments/assets/81947078-394e-4e5f-abe3-68d099c41a83)

 **Project Overview**

-As a hotel manager, have you ever wondered about your hotel's or resort's average daily rate (ADR) and revenue per available room (RevPAR)?
+As a hotel manager, have you ever wondered about your hotel's average daily rate (ADR) and revenue per available room (RevPAR)?
 Are you curious about which market segments and distribution channels attract the highest-value customers based on ADR and length of stay?
-Do you want to know which countries are the top sources of guests, and how their booking lead times and cancellation rates differ?
+Do you want to know which countries are the top sources of guests and how their booking lead times and cancellation rates differ?
 Additionally, would you like to establish the typical lead time for guest bookings and determine if a longer lead time correlates with a higher likelihood of cancellations?

-This data analysis helps answer such questions!
+This data analysis helped answer such questions!

-The dataset includes 119,334 booking records from both a City hotel and a Resort hotel.
-It contains various information such as when the booking was made, the length of stay, the number of adults, children, and babies, as well as the number of available parking spaces, among other details.
+The dataset includes 119,334 booking records from the Sarova Group of Hotels  portfolio (comprising The Sarova Stanley, a city hotel, and Sarova Whitesands, a resort hotel).
+It contains information such as when the booking was made, the length of stay, the number of adults, children, and babies, and the number of available parking spaces, among other details.
 This rich resource is valuable for various stakeholders in the hospitality industry.

-Here are the key stakeholders, the business questions they may have, and the project structure and tools used for analysing the data.
+**NOTE:** The "Sarova Group of Hotels",  "The Sarova Stanley", and the "Sarova Whitesands" are **_fictitious names used primarily for analytical purposes._** This information/dataset **DOES NOT** accurately represent the Sarova Group of Hotels' actual performance.

 ---